 HOW I GOT TO LSUS: My best friend and I both got scholarships to LSUS.
 We thought we would stay home for a year and then transfer to the bigger campus in Baton Rouge.
 Needless to say, part two of our plan never happened.
 LSUS was a good fit.
 I grew up in Bossier City so the small campus was comfortable.

-I worked on the campus newspaper and really loved that.
+FOND MEMORIES OF LSUS: I worked on the campus newspaper and really loved that.
 It's something to see the entire operation from writing the stories to laying them out on the page.
 It also opened a lot of doors.
 I used my campus newspaper clips to get a summer fellowship at the Society of Professional Journalists in Indiana.
 I worked as a stringer for The Times in Shreveport.
 It's all about the clips!
 I have a lot of positive memories about LSUS from the friends I made to the moments I got to experience.
 I joined the drama club during my freshman year.
 We dressed up as Santa and his elves for Christmas and visited a children's hospital and schools.
 I'll always remember how the kids' faces lit up when they saw us.